This article is from the chapter on protecting children from child abuse in The Kidpower Book for Caring Adults.

 What Everyone Needs to Know About Keeping Kids Safe From Abuse and Other Harm

 Kidpower is often used as a resource by families, schools, and other groups after abuse committed by a person in a position of trust and power – or after a child in a school or youth group has harmed another child because the adults in charge did not notice and stop the bullying.
 Everyone is better off if both children and their adults learn People Safety skills before anyone gets hurt.

-To keep kids safe, both children and adults need to know:
+To keep kids safe from abuse, both children and adults need to know:

 - What is safe behavior and what is not.
 This needs to be clearly defined for all areas – hygiene, supervision of activities, driving, swimming, personal safety, and so on.
 For guidelines about safe behavior related to touch, see Kidpower article about Touch in Healthy Relationships.

 - What the rules are about safe and appropriate behavior and what the consequences are of not upholding the rules.